alexeygrigorev/mlwiki.org/index.php/Pure_Competition_Game.md

 ---
-title: "Pure Competition Game"
 layout: default
 permalink: /index.php/Pure_Competition_Game
+tags:
+- game-theory
+title: Pure Competition Game
 ---

-# Pure Competition Game

 ## Pure Competition Game
 This is a type of game is the [Game Theory](Game_Theory) where players have exactly opposite interests
 - In such games there should be precisely two players (otherwise they couldn't have the opposite interests)